Starcounter-Jack/JSON-Patch/README.md

 var jsonpatch = require('fast-json-patch')
 ```

-ES6 style:
+Or use ES6 style:

 ```js
 import { applyOperation } from 'fast-json-patch'
 ```

-Or you can require all API functions individually, all jsonpatch functions can be used as pure functions:
+You can also require all API functions individually, all jsonpatch functions can be used as pure functions:

 ```js
 const { applyOperation } = require('fast-json-patch');